ian-starts/join-case/README.md

 But more on that later.

+The mailer is not implemented due to the ease of creating an email in laravel.
+The application has checks on certain Events on the Deliverable Model.
+It checks for a create event and for a deadline updated event.
+When one of these events is triggered, an event is broadcasted, with mailers listening for those events.
+See the TODO's for more info.

 ## Requirements
 * Docker

 ## Installation

 * clone the repo and enter the directory
+* `cp .env.example .env`
 * run `docker-compose up`
 * run `composer install` or if you don't want to install composer run
 ```bash